DocSpring/docspring-csharp/docs/PDFApi.md

 <a id="getsubmissionbatch"></a>
 # **GetSubmissionBatch**
-> SubmissionBatch GetSubmissionBatch (string submissionBatchId, bool? includeSubmissions = null)
+> SubmissionBatchWithSubmissions GetSubmissionBatch (string submissionBatchId, bool? includeSubmissions = null)

 Check the status of a submission batch job